grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 This alert occurs when a ruler is unable to validate whether or not it should claim ownership over the evaluation of a rule group.
 The most likely cause is that one of the rule ring entries is unhealthy.
 If this is the case proceed to the ring admin http page and forget the unhealth ruler.
 The other possible cause would be an error returned the ring client.
 If this is the case look into debugging the ring based on the in-use backend implementation.

+When using Memberlist as KV store for hash rings, ensure that Memberlist is working correctly.
+See [instructions for `MimirGossipMembersMismatch` alert.](#MimirGossipMembersMismatch)

 ### MimirRulerTooManyFailedPushes

 This alert fires when rulers cannot push new samples (result of rule evaluation) to ingesters.